-Katikies Mykonos sits on a hill above Agios Ioannis, a within a 1-minute walk of the beach, where you’ll find a few excellent restaurants and beach clubs.
-Walking northwest along the coast for 8-minutes leads to a hidden gem, Kapari Beach, a tiny, unspoiled clothing-optional beach with clear water, great for snorkeling, swimming, and watching the sunset.
+- Area: Katikies Mykonos sits on a hill above Agios Ioannis, within a minute’s walk of the beach, where you’ll find a few excellent restaurants and beach clubs.
+Walking northwest along the coast for 8 minutes leads to a hidden gem, Kapari Beach, a tiny, unspoiled clothing-optional beach with clear water, great for snorkeling, swimming, and watching the sunset.
 Katikies Mykonos is only a 10-minute walk to the bus stop for Mykonos Town.

-• How to Get There: The hotel is located on the main road conecting Agios Ioannis to Mykonos Town, easy to find by car, bus, or taxi.
-It’s about 7.5 km from the Mykonos ferry port in Tourlos and 5 km from the Mykonos Airport to the hotel.
+- How to Get There: The hotel is located on the main road connecting Agios Ioannis to Mykonos Town, easy to find by car, bus, or taxi.
+It’s about 8 km from the Mykonos ferry port in Tourlos and 5 km from the Mykonos Airport to the hotel.

 To reach the hotel by bus, take the Fabrika-bound bus from the Airport or the Tourlos Ferry Port (AKA “The New Port”).
 These airport and ferry port routes run several times a day throughout the summer but infrequently (if at all) in the winter.
 Get off at Fabrika in Mykonos Town, and catch a second bus to Agios Ioannis.
 The bus from the Airport or Ferry Port to Fabrika should take around 10 minutes, and the bus from Fabrika to Agios Ioannis should take about 10 minutes.
 The total trip should cost about €4 and take under an hour, depending on how long you wait at Fabrika for the Agios Ioannis bus.
 Tickets are purchased (cash only) on the bus or from a manned kiosk at the terminal.
 Buses typically run about every 30 minutes during summer peak hours and less frequently at night, in the early morning, and in winter.
 It is about a 10-minute walk from the bus stop.